It's a New Day in Public Health.

 - Packaging cannot have any physical signs of tampering, misbranding, deterioration, compromised integrity, or adulteration.

 - Packaging must indicate the expiration date of the drug.
 If the lot number is not retrievable, all specified medications must be destroyed.

 - Drug(s) must have an expiration date that is more than 3 months after the date on which the drug was donated.

 - Drug(s) must have been donated on the premises of the property to a person designated by the repository.
 A drop-box may not be used to accept a donation.
 Drugs may be shipped with approval from the receiving repository.

 - Donated items cannot be sold or resold.

 Inspection and Storage

-- The repository must store donations in a secure area under the environmental conditions specified by the manufacturer or federal storage requirements.
+- Repository must store donations in a secure area under the environmental conditions specified by the manufacturer or federal storage requirements.
 DONATIONS MUST BE CLEARLY IDENTIFIED OR KEPT SEPARATELY FROM OTHER (non-donated repository) INVENTORY.

-- The repository must maintain an inventory of donated drugs that includes the:
+- Repository must maintain an inventory of donated drugs that includes:

 - Available quantity